 Master of Arts Degree

-The Department is not currently accepting applications to the Ph.D. program.
-Those interested in working with our faculty in their Ph.D. studies should apply to Ph.D. programs in related fields such as Comparative Literature, Cinema and Media Studies, and Linguistics.
-The University of Chicago offers a Masters level study in Slavic studies through the Masters of Arts Program in Humanities.
+The University of Chicago offers MA training in Slavic Studies through the Masters of Arts Program in Humanities.
 This is a one or two-year program: in the one-year format, students build their own curriculum with graduate-level courses in any humanities department (including Slavic Languages and Literatures) and complete a thesis with a University of Chicago faculty advisor.
 In the two-year option, students receive additional training in their language(s) of specialization at a vastly reduced tuition cost.

 The Division of Humanities accepts two rounds of applications to this program, with deadlines of Jan.
 3 and May 2.
 See the MAPH website for more details.
 Once you submit your application to the Humanities Division, it will be forwarded to our department for review.
 Please note that we cannot consider late applications.